solsspace/solsspace/README.md

 # solsspace
-solsspace is a semi-infinite😅 meta-verse protocol built on top of the solana blockchain.
+Solsspace is a generic semi-infinite😅 meta-verse protocol/api built on top of the solana blockchain.

+It is made up of a few contracts that provide the ability to mint and control assets in the metaverse such as land or characters.

+## Land
+The following image provides a land overview.